15 Insanely AMAZING Day Trips from Merida

 Homun is a small town about an hour’s colectivo ride from Merida.
 The town is littered with cenotes.
 Some are found in highly developed complexes like the Santa Barbara Cenotes and Restaurant, while others are just holes in the ground in someone’s backyard.

 In one day, I visited 5 cenotes.
-You can read about my trip to cenotes of Homun and find out exactly how to get there, what to see, what to bring, and how much it’ll all cost you.
+You can read about my trip to the cenotes of Homun and find out exactly how to get there, what to see, what to bring, and how much it’ll all cost you.

 8. More cenotes near Merida